STEllAR-GROUP/hpx/docs/sphinx/manual/optimizing_hpx_applications.rst

 The simplest way to expose arbitrary numeric data is to write a function which will then be called whenever a consumer queries this counter.
-Currently, this type of Performance Counter can only be used to expose integer values.
+Currently, this type of performance counter can only be used to expose integer values.
 The expected signature of this function is::

     std::int64_t some_performance_data(bool reset);